 “Enrolling more than half of all U.S. federal employees, the Federal Employee Program covers roughly 5.6 million members, making it the largest single health plan group in the world.”

 “Our 36 BCBS companies serve more than 17 million unionized workers, retirees and their families — more than any other insurer.”

-In the absence of official national healthcare leadership, the insurance industry led us to believe it had assumed the role.
-After all, it was the sole expert authority at gathering data, managing provider networks, assessing risk, and of course, guaranteeing the healthy ROI that could reduce costs.
-Now, insurance was even our best friend and cheerleader!
+In the absence of official national healthcare leadership,the insurance industry told us to believe it had assumed the role, proclaiming its unrivalled competence at gathering data, managing provider networks, assessing risk, and of course, guaranteeing the healthy ROI needed to reduce costs.
+Insurance was even our federally approved best friend!

 So, like the mantra asks, “When was the last time you felt free?
 Free of worry, free of fear, free of uncertainty?”
-And, specifically, how are you feeling right now about our uniquely American scheme for insuring the provision of healthcare?
+But add this question to the list...how do you feel about our uniquely American scheme for insuring the provision of healthcare?